mohamed-yakout/movies_qidz/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* System dependencies: PostgreSQL

-* Configuration
+* Configuration:

+- bundle install

 * Database creation

+- rake db:migrate

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Import movies.csv by running `rake importer:import_movies`
+- Import reviews.csv by running `rake importer:import_reviews`
+- Notice: You should run the above tasks in the same order.

+* go to all movies by route `/movies`

+* go to all actors by route `/actors`, actors page has search by name.